davidculemann/remix-shadcn-supabase-boilerplate-docs/flow/introduction/overview.md

 ## Sponsored Organizations

-### IBM Consulting Essentials
+### IBM Consulting Advantage

-As Boomerang Flow was contributed to open source, and continues to be sponsored by IBM, integration is enabled with IBM Consulting<sup>®</sup> Essentials.
+As Boomerang Flow was contributed to open source, and continues to be sponsored by IBM, integration is enabled with IBM Consulting<sup>®</sup> Advantage.
 Flow is supported out-of-the box, providing additional enterprise capabilities such as audit logging, consent management, and user and team role management via the broader IBM platform.
 There are also Tasks available that rely on platform services.

-At installation time, you can configure whether to run Boomerang Flow in standalone mode (default) or integrated to IBM Consulting Essentials.
+At installation time, you can configure whether to run Boomerang Flow in standalone mode (default) or integrated to IBM Consulting Advantage.

-### Flowabl.io
+### Backstop

-The team behind Flowabl are some of the original creators of Boomerang Flow and continue to support the Open Source community, as well as providing the [Try Me](https://www.useboomerang.io/try) environment.
+The team behind Backstop are some of the original creators of Boomerang Flow and continue to support the Open Source community, as well as providing the [Try Me](https://www.useboomerang.io/try) environment.

 They also provide a free tier of their managed service and benefits for the open source community.